WP-API/docs/extending-the-rest-api/modifying-responses.md

 ## Adding Links to the API Response
 WordPress generates a list of links associated with the queried resource to make it easier to navigate to related resources.
-The `embeddable` attribute controls whether the linked resource appears in the `_embedded` section of the repsonse.

 ```json
 {